Identifying Fall-emerging Weeds

 Seedling characteristics: Seedlings exist as a basal rosette until flowering stems develop.

 Several herbicides have been registered for control of fall emerging weeds.
-The CropWatch article Managing Winter Annual Weeds Starts this Fall" provides good information for fall weed management.
-For more details about herbicide options for fall emerging weeds, see pages 59 and 103 in the 2013 Guide for Weed Management in Nebraska, EC 130.
-(The 2014 edition will be released in early January.)
+The CropWatch article Managing Winter Annual Weeds Starts this Fall provides good information for fall weed management.
+For more details about herbicide options for fall emerging weeds, see the 2020 Guide for Weed Management in Nebraska, EC 130.

 The following reference books are recommended for weed identification: